Friday, April 15, 2016

 “I will miss you too,” she said.
 “But missing you would be a lot easier to handle than the thought of losing you,” she added.

-With soothing words muttered, mutual promises exchanged and emotions suppressed and expressed, Hans felt relieved.
-However, he did something strange to his nature as he went down on his knees, took his grandmother’s right hand and kissed it almost reverently, surprising her in the process.
+With soothing words muttered, mutual promises exchanged, and emotions suppressed and expressed, Hans felt relieved.
+However, he did something strange to his nature as he went down on his knees, took his grandmother’s right hand, and kissed it reverently, surprising her in the process.

 “You have been too dear to me, Oma.
-Our separation is not going to be forever.
+Our separation is not going to last forever.
 Nazism wouldn’t survive us,” he said.

 The sound of an early morning bird squeaking outside interrupted her thoughts.
-She even thought she liked the noise it made and wondered for a moment what species it could be.
+She even thought the sound was fanciful and wondered for a moment what species the bird could be.
 But she did not dwell on it as she poured herself the fourth glass of whisky, indifferent to the effect it could have on the sedative she had just taken.
 She gulped down the drink, slipped under the bedcovers and reflected on the contents of the letter.

 The trend of events in Germany was making Karina apprehensive.
-She was getting worried beyond the endurance of her nerves over the facts that she was half-Jewish and her husband was a big shot in the Communist party.
-And now, she would also have to contend with the pressing issue of her grandson’s future in the country.
+She stated she was getting worried beyond the endurance of her nerves because she was half-Jewish, and her husband was a big shot in the Communist party.
+And now, she would have to contend with the pressing issue of her grandson’s future in the country as well.
 Her daughter barely mentioned Hans in the letter, probably because she did not want to share some useful information with her.
-She wondered whether the letter contained any hint that she too was thinking of leaving the country.
+She closed her eyes and wondered whether the letter contained any hint that Karina too was thinking of leaving the country.

 And now, even her beloved grandson was fleeing the land of his birth, the land his ancestors had fought and died for.
 Worrying thoughts haunted her mind until the quietness of the morning sent her staggering back to her bed where she fell asleep minutes after she closed her eyes.

 Events that took place in the landmass before colonization turned out to be a lot more interesting.
-He learned that the territory was at the crossroads of north to south and east to west migrations throughout the history of the African continent, making it the only entity with related peoples to all the four major language groups in Africa.
+He learned that the territory was at the crossroads of the north-to-south and the east-to-west migrations throughout the history of the African continent, making it the only entity with related peoples to all the four major language groups in Africa.
 He mused over the fact that Carthaginian sailors and adventurers visited its coast, and he was amazed that the northern half of the land became the base from where Ousman Dan Fodio undertook the most far-reaching spread of Islam in Sub-Saharan Africa before contemporary European powers grappled with one another to stake their claims on the continent from its coast.
 However, when he read that in 1884, Britain lost to Germany by a fraction of a week’s delay in its quest to make the African territory its colony, he understood why the British crown never stopped having an interest in the land.

 The history of German colonial rule was even more explicit.
 Hans learned that Kamerun became a German colony in 1884, following its annexation by the German envoy Dr. Gustav Nachtigal.
 He found out that the other major colonial powers recognized Germany’s claim to the territory during the Berlin conference of that same year, and that German Kamerun took the shape of a territorial entity after 1884 through the great expeditions and explorations carried out by prominent figures in the history of the colony.
 The outsized figure of Dr. Zintgraff towered above the others in staking Germany’s claim to the territory.